Portrait of Dalton Hale, a Barrister at Atkin Chambers

 • As sole counsel, advising and representing a demolition sub-contractor in a CIMAR arbitration concerning asbestos removal in a demolition and ground remediation sub-contract.

-• Advising a main contractor in respect of a prospective claim against an architect following the collapse of a retaining wall.
+• Advising a main contractor in respect of a prospective professional negligence claim against an architect following the collapse of a retaining wall.

 • Advising on the correct interpretation and effect of a retrospectivity clause in multi-million-pound dispute concerning the construction of a domestic shopping centre.